SierraStreamsInstitute/Delta/ReadMe.md

 Parameter-elevation Regressions on Independent Slopes Model (PRISM) daily 800-m gridded climate data, including air temperature, precipitation, vapor pressure deficit (VPD), dew point temperature, and surface solar radiation.

 ### Estimated Streamflow
-SSI’s modeled stream discharge datasets, calculated using continuous data loggers deployed at some sites
+SSI’s modeled stream discharge datasets.
+This folder also included the MS Excel sheet and R script used for deriving estimated streamflow from measurements of channel morphology and water level data.

 ## Example Scripts and Datasets
 Please refer to this folder for example NMDS and SEM scripts, as well as the example biological and environmental datasets required to run them.